REFERENCES – THE 3 CLASSES OF FOOD

 What was our process for rating food groups?

-To calculate the individual nutrient scores: 1) We calculated the amount of nutrients a person would get from eating 2,000 calories of each of the 85 foods 2) We averaged the 28 nutrients individually by category 3) We took these nutrient averages and compared them to a real-life health standard, and in most cases, the Dietary Reference Intakes that have been established as public health guidelines in the area of nutrition; and 4) We turned this comparison into a percentage.
+4) We turned this comparison into a percentage.
 Thus, every nutrient in a food category had a score.
-To calculate the total scores: we averaged each food category’s 28 nutrient scores together.
-Since lesser amounts of cholesterol, saturated fat and sodium are healthier, we subtracted their scores when we averaged them with the other nutrients instead of adding them.
+We averaged each food category’s 28 nutrient scores together to calculate the total scores.
+Since lesser amounts of cholesterol, saturated fat, and sodium are healthier, we subtracted their scores when we averaged them with the other nutrients instead of adding them.

 What was our process for rating food groups?